How Do I Style a Maxi Skirt? Here's 8 Easy Ways...

 More tips to maxi-mize versatility:

-- Length: A maxi's length can vary greatly, from a couple inches above the ankle all the way down to the floor.
+- Length: A maxi's length can vary greatly, from a couple of inches above the ankle all the way down to the floor.
 For the most flattering, go with a cut that is either above or below your ankles.
 A skirt that is exactly ankle height can cut off your legs and make you look like a tree stump.
 If you always feel "stumpy" when wearing maxis, try one that has a slit at the leg, which often can feel less restricting and elongate the legs.

 - Define the waist: Whatever you're wearing on top, make sure you define your waist, whether it's with a belt, tucking in, or tying up your shirt—this avoids the dreaded "paper bag" syndrome.